Cities In Russian Urals, West Siberia Brace For Worst Floods In Decades

 The Ural river flows through Orenburg and into Kazakhstan, where President Kassym-Jomart Tokayev said the floods were one of the worst natural disasters to affect the area in decades.

-After evacuating over 6,000 people in the Orenburg region, authorities also began relocating some residents of the Siberian city of Kurgan, where the Tobol river is expected to rise.
+After evacuating over 6,000 people in the Orenburg region, authorities also began relocating some residents of the Siberian city of Kurgan near northern Kazakhstan, home to around 300,000 people, where the Tobol River is expected to rise.

-Emergency services in Kurgan said 571 people were moved away from areas expected to be flooded in what it said were "preventative evacuations".
+Emergency services in Kurgan said 571 people were moved away from areas expected to be flooded.

-Local authorities said reinforcements of some 100 rescuers arrived in the western Siberian region from the Urals to prepare for the floods.
+Local authorities said around 100 rescuers had arrived as reinforcements in the western Siberian region from the Urals to prepare for the floods.

 Putin, who has been a vocal climate sceptic for much of his rule, has in recent years ordered his government to do more to prepare Russia for extreme weather events.